Genital modification and mutilation: Gender-affirming surgery

 People who are transgender may undergo gender-affirming surgery to alter their genitals to match their gender identity.
 Not all transgender people elect to have these surgeries.

 Some of the surgical procedures are vaginoplasty (creation of a vagina) and vulvoplasty (creation of a vulva) for trans women and metoidioplasty (elongation of the clitoris), phalloplasty (creation of a penis), and scrotoplasty (creation of a scrotum) for trans men.
 Trans women may also benefit from hair removal and facial feminization surgery, while some trans men may have liposuction to remove fat deposits around their hips and thighs.
 Hijra, a third gender found in the Indian subcontinent, may opt to undergo castration.
-In some cases, a child's gender may be reassigned without their consent due to genital injury, including David Reimer, who was the subject of John Money's John/Joan case.
+In rare cases, a child's gender has been reassigned without their consent due to genital injury, such as David Reimer, who was the subject of John Money's John/Joan case.
 Similarly, intersex people often benefit from gender-affirming surgeries but are also sometimes subjected to them without consent in a violation of intersex human rights.
 The specialized term is intersex medical interventions.

 Nontherapeutic

-The following types of unvoluntary genital cutting or surgery are sometimes performed on children for nontherapeutic (medically unnecessary) reasons: clitoral reduction surgeries on children with CAH, hypospadias surgeries, removal of internal gonads and penile circumcision.
+The following types of unvoluntary genital cutting or surgery are sometimes performed on children for nontherapeutic (medically unnecessary) reasons: clitoral reduction surgeries on children with congenital adrenal hyperplasia (CAH), hypospadias surgeries, removal of internal gonads and penile circumcision.
 In some societies, other types of endosex girl genital cutting happen.

 They can be done for psychosocial, cultural, subjective-aesthetic, or prophylactic perceived benefits, as judged by doctors or parents.

 Penile subincision, or splitting of the underside of the penis, is widespread in the traditional cultures of Indigenous Australian children.
 This procedure has been adapted for adults in Western body modification culture, the modern primitives.
 Meatotomy is a form that involves splitting of the glans penis alone, while bisection is a more extreme form that splits the penis entirely in half.